-- •the availability of qualified drug supply for use in our ongoing Phase 3 or other clinical studies; - •the scope, rate of progress, and expenses of our ongoing clinical studies, potential additional clinical studies and other research and development activities; - •the potential review or reanalysis of our clinical study results; - •future clinical study results; - •uncertainties in clinical study enrollment rates or discontinuation rates of patients, including any potential impact of the COVID-19 pandemic; - •potential additional safety monitoring or other studies requested by regulatory agencies; - •changing medical practice patterns related to the indications we are investigating; - •significant and changing government regulation; - •disruptions caused by man-made or natural disasters or public health pandemics or epidemics, including, for example, the COVID-19 pandemic; and - •the timing and receipt of any regulatory approvals, as well as potential post-market requirements.
+- •the availability of qualified drug supply for use in our ongoing Phase 3 or other clinical studies; - •the scope, rate of progress, and expenses of our ongoing clinical studies, potential additional clinical studies and other research and development activities; - •the potential review or reanalysis of our clinical study results; - •future clinical study results; - •uncertainties in clinical study enrollment rates or discontinuation rates of patients, including any potential impact of health epidemics and pandemics; - •potential additional safety monitoring or other studies requested by regulatory agencies; - •changing medical practice patterns related to the indications we are investigating; - •significant and changing government regulation; - •disruptions caused by man-made or natural disasters or public health pandemics or epidemics, including, for example, the COVID-19 pandemic; and - •the timing and receipt of any regulatory approvals, as well as potential post-market requirements.

 The process of conducting the necessary clinical research to obtain approval from the FDA and other regulators is costly and time consuming and the successful development of our product candidates is highly uncertain.
 The risks and uncertainties associated with our research and development projects are discussed more fully in the section of this report titled "1A.
 Risk Factors."
-As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects, or if, when, or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
-We may never succeed in achieving regulatory approval for any of our product candidates.
+As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects, or if, when, or to what extent we will generate revenues from any of our product candidates that obtain regulatory approval.